 “She recalls going up, but not reaching the summit, no memory of anyone confronting them, no memory of coming back down.”

 Ranger, “She was dazed, we repeated questions three and four times, her stock answer, ‘I don’t know’.
 Once she got a night’s sleep, she was better, but nothing useful, quite upset about her friend.
 I think it’s genuine and she was nowhere around when the first three went missing.
-They both live in Phoenix, she can account for her whereabouts we checked and confirmed.
+They both live in the Phoenix area, she can account for her whereabouts, we checked and confirmed.
 She and her friend were in Mesa when the first three disappeared.”

 “You cut her loose?”